 As Heather says, she is sticking with the fiction for now and I, for one, am happy for that.
 I’ve enjoyed her poetry but her fiction is such fun to read.

-Chocolatour: A Quest for the World’s Best Chocolate
+Chocolatour: A Quest for the World’s Best Chocolate, Volume 1

-There is some confusion between these terms, chocolatier, chocolate maker, and chocolate master and Pendgracs explains them though not quite early enough in the book.
-(They are first mentioned in the Introduction and then the terms are more fully explained in Chapter 1.
-I guess I was just curious too soon.)
-That aside, it’s a marvel to see the passion, flair, and personality put into the making of this delectable treat.
+If there is any confusion between the terms chocolatier, chocolate maker, and chocolate master Pendgracs explains them in the Introduction and then the terms are more fully explained in Chapter 1.
+It’s a marvel to see the passion, flair, and personality put into the making of this delectable treat.
 Speaking of personality, did you know chocolate has one and that you have a “chocolate personality” too?
 This may explain why, when you have a craving for a certain kind of chocolate you may not be satisfied until and unless you can find it.
 Fortunately, Pendgracs makes that easy for us.